3 Ways to Raise Money for Your Fashion Brand

 So what goes into crowdfunding?
 A lot.
 A few things that I’ve learned from Shannon are:

-- Getting clear on your customer
+- Get very clear on who your customer is

-- Getting clear on your message
+- Get clear on your message

 - Spreadsheets, spreadsheets, spreadsheets

 - Creating an email list building strategy is an absolute must

 But to be completely honest, it’s so much more than that.
 What Shannon’s guidance offers, is detailed instructions that make sure you are successful.

 The Crowdfunding Factory offers five hours of self-paced video training, 14 PDF templates, checklists and action steps to keep you moving forward, 6 interviews with past Kickstarter creators, and a 100% success rate guarantee.